dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 Customization
 - Split GlobalDefinesAlt.xml into a few separate files by type
 - Improved handling of default values for new BBAI variables in case xml files are accidentally missing or something
+- Tweaked variables for AI stack attacks of cities to reduce suicides
 - Added BBAI_TURTLE_ENEMY_POWER_RATIO to BBAI_AI_Variables
 - Added BBAI_VICTORY_STRATEGY_CONQUEST, etc to BBAI_Game_Options so that you can turn off any parts of the new AI playing to win logic that you wish.
 The code already checks for whether the victories are enabled or blocked by other things like the always peace option, so this is really just for if you don't like how it plays for some reason.
+- Changed BBAI_ALLIANCE_OPTION to BBAI_DEFENSIVE_PACT_BEHAVIOR, now has three options

 CvUnitInfos.xml
 - Returned UNITAI_CITY_DEFENSE to Roman Praetorians